harashish-arora/socialnet/README.md

 | `ADD_POST` | `ADD_POST <username> "<content>"` | Adds a timestamped post for the specified user.
 Content is extracted from remainder of line; surrounding quotes are stripped. |
 | `OUTPUT_POSTS` | `OUTPUT_POSTS <username> <N>` | Displays the N most recent posts in reverse chronological order.
 Use N = -1 to display all posts. |

-Important notes for `OUTPUT_POSTS`:

-- The command requires two arguments after the keyword: a username and an integer N. The CLI rejects calls that omit N (syntax error).
-- N must be an integer; non-numeric values (for example `two`) are rejected with an error.
-- N must be either -1 (print all) or a non-negative integer.
-Values less than -1 (e.g., -2) are rejected and reported as invalid.
-- If the user exists but has no posts, the simulator prints a warning indicating that the user has no posts rather than silently printing nothing.

 ### 5.3 System Commands